-2. Master of Science (MS) non-thesis option Students pursuing the MS non-thesis degree option must complete at least 30 graded course credit hours (see Plan of Study below), and satisfactorily pass a comprehensive oral examination (see Final Examination below).
+2. Master of Science (MS) Non-Thesis Option

+Students pursuing the MS non-thesis degree option must complete at least 30 graded course credit hours and satisfactorily pass a final examination.
 This option must be declared at the time the Plan of Study is submitted to the Graduate School.

-The final transcript will designate the degree as non-thesis.
+The final transcript will designate the degree as "non-thesis".